minhhdvn/minhhdvn.github.io/_pages/about.md

 ------
    * [**IARPA Better Extraction from Text Towards Enhanced Retrieval (BETTER)**](https://www.iarpa.gov/index.php/research-programs/better)
      * Research Assistant, January 2020 - .
-     * I am a Research Assistant for the project where I've been building different cross-lingual information extraction systems (with English as the source language) for extracting events in the form of who-did-what-to-whom-when-where, at different granularity levels of information, across various target languages.
+     * I am a Research Assistant for the project where I've been building different cross-lingual information extraction systems (with English as the source language) for extracting events in the form of who-did-what-to-whom-when-where, at different granularity levels of information, across various target languages (e.g., Arabic, Farsi).

 Publications (*=equal contribution)